Cancer Pain (PDQ®)–Patient Version

 Each patient needs a personal plan to control cancer pain.

 Each person's diagnosis, cancer stage, response to pain, and personal likes and dislikes are different.
 For this reason, each patient needs a personal plan to control cancer pain.
 You, your family, and your healthcare team can work together to manage your pain.
-As part of your pain control plan, your healthcare provider can give you and your family members written instructions to control your pain at home.
-Find out who you should call if you have questions.
+As part of your pain control plan, your healthcare provider can give you and your family members written instructions to manage your pain at home.
+Ask your healthcare provider who you should call if you have questions about your pain.

 Assessment of Cancer Pain

 - Physical and neurological exams will be done to help plan pain control.

 It's important that the cause of your pain is found early and treated quickly.
 Your healthcare team will help you measure pain levels often, including at the following times: